bessagroup/CRATE/docs/source/index.rst

 Computational framework
 ~~~~~~~~~~~~~~~~~~~~~~~
-CRATE is designed and implemented in **Python**, making it easily portable between all major computer platforms, easily integrated with
-other softwares implemented in different programming languages and benefiting from an extensive collection of prebuilt (standard library) and third-party libraries.
+CRATE is designed and implemented in **Python**, making it easily portable between all major computer platforms, easily integrated with other software implemented in different programming languages and benefiting from an extensive collection of prebuilt (standard library) and third-party libraries.
 Given the extensive numerical nature of the program, its implementation relies heavily on the well-known `NumPy <https://numpy.org/devdocs/index.html>`_ and `SciPy <https://www.scipy.org/>`_ scientific computing packages, being most numerical tasks dispatched to compiled C code inside the Python interpreter.

 Moreover, it is worth remarking that CRATE is implemented in a high-modular architecture and following an **object-oriented programming (OOP)** paradigm.
-Besides improving the overall readability and comprehension of the code, this means that CRATE can be easily extended by means of suitable interfaces to account for new features and developments, as well as being efficiently coupled with other softwares.
+Besides improving the overall readability and comprehension of the code, this means that CRATE can be easily extended by means of suitable interfaces to account for new features and developments, as well as being efficiently coupled with other software.
 CRATE's OOP structure is described through the well-known Unified Modeling Language (UML), a language-independent abstract schematic toolkit that allows the visual representation of object-oriented programs.
 In particular, the so-called UML class diagrams are employed to represent the most important classes of CRATE along with the interactions and relationships between them.

 ----